dacarlin/bagel-foldit/foldit_instructions.md

 ## Inspect individual residue energies

-Mouse over residue so it is highlighted and hit Tab.
+Mouse over residue so it is highlighted and hit `Tab`.

 This info panel gives a breakdown of the various score terms for the selected residue.
 Importance of score is in order as it appears in the menu

 ## Viewing operations

-+ Zoom to Area of Interest: Mouse over residue of interest so it is highlighted;  hit Shift-Q  (no click) I often move around until I see the ligand and then do this
++ Zoom to Area of Interest: Mouse over residue of interest so it is highlighted;  hit `Shift-Q`  (no click) I often move around until I see the ligand and then do this

-+ BackShading:  Ctrl-Shift-Click (on black backdrop) and drag
++ BackShading:  `Ctrl-Shift-Click` (on black backdrop) and drag

-+ Front Clipping:  Ctrl-Alt-Click (on black backdrop) and drag
++ Front Clipping:  `Ctrl-Alt-Click` (on black backdrop) and drag

-+ Measuring:  Mouse over atom1 of interest, hit Ctrl-Alt-Shift-C (no click), repeat for atom 2 (reports distance), atom 3 (angle), and atom 4 (dihedral)
++ Measuring:  Mouse over atom1 of interest, hit `Ctrl-Alt-Shift-C` (no click), repeat for atom 2 (reports distance), atom 3 (angle), and atom 4 (dihedral)

 ## Selection operations